ecostruxure-openapi/asset-advisor-api/code-samples/java/README.md

 1. Java 1.8+
 2. Maven(>3.0)/Gradle
 3. Shell support(to execute run.sh)
-## Compile it yourself, here's how:
-build your own .jar, execute the following from within the cloned directory:

 ## Installation

 To install the API client library to your local Maven repository, simply execute: